stephenw310/saas-template/README.md

-# SaaS Template
+# SaaS Starter Kit

-A modern, full-stack SaaS template built with **Next.js 15**, **Tailwind CSS**, **Drizzle ORM**, and **Auth.js**.
+A modern, full-stack SaaS starter kit built with **Next.js 15**, **Tailwind CSS**, **Drizzle ORM**, and **Auth.js**.
 This template provides a solid foundation for building SaaS applications with authentication, database management, and modern development tooling.
 The UI is purposely left blank to allow you to build with your preferred library and components.

 ## 🚀 Features